fphilipe/PHFComposeBarView/README.md

   typing an SMS in Messages.app; the max char count limit is not imposed)
 - uses delegation to notify of button presses
 - forwards delegation methods from the text view
-- automatically grows when text wraps and posts "will" and "did" notifications for frame changes so you can adjust your views
+- automatically grows when text wraps and posts notifications and sends delegate messages about frame changes before and after the change so you can adjust your other views for frame changes and sends delegate methods so you can adjust your views
 - by default grows upwards, alternatively downwards
 - max height for growth can be specified in terms of points or line numbers